mesosphere/dcos-docs-site/pages/dkp/kommander/2.0/gpu/index.md

 1. Nvidia GPU with Fermie architecture version 2.1 or greater.

 1. Nvidia driver must be running on each GPU host node.
 Nvidia driver version `460.73.01` is recommended.
-FIXME(tillt):<LINK TO AMI IMAGE BUILDER> <LINK TO ON-PREM INSTALLATION>
+FIXME(tillt):<LINK TO KONVOY-IMAGE-BUILDER DOCUMENTATION: nvidia> <LINK TO ON-PREM INSTALLATION: overview>

 * Verify the Nvidia driver is running on the host